- Dogma is defined as principles or rules that cannot be questioned, or articles of faith in different religions.

 An example of dogma is the Ten Commandments in the Christian faith.

-Origin: L, an opinion, that which one believes (in LL(Ec), a decree, order) ; from Classical Greek opinion, judgment ; from dokein, to seem: see decent
+Origin: Classical Latin an opinion, that which one believes (in Ecclesiastical Late Latin a decree, order) ; from Classical Greek opinion, judgment ; from dokein, to seem: see decent

-Origin: , from dokein, to seem, think; see dek- in Indo-European roots.
+Origin: Latin, from Greek, opinion, belief, from dokein, to seem, think; see dek- in Indo-European roots.

 A teaching or set of teachings laid down by a religious group, usually as part of the essential beliefs of the group.

 - The term dogma is often applied to statements put forward by someone who thinks, inappropriately, that they should be accepted without proof.